 - Quality assurance systems were effective, and we saw a number of audits, checks and monitoring systems including, the environment, medicines, training and infection control.
-These systems had been implemented to show where shortfalls were, and to enable staff to take action. - Records were detailed, accessible and provided staff with the information they needed to provide person centred care and drive improvement.
+These systems had been implemented to show where shortfalls were, and to enable staff to take action. - Records were detailed, accessible and gave staff the information they needed to provide person centred care and drive improvement. - We spoke at length with the management of the service about their ongoing plans for Windermere House.
+They gave us assurances and described positive plans as to how they wished to develop and advance the service over time and when occupancy levels increased.